-The following is a list of the commonly recognized aggressive driving behaviors.
+The following is a list of commonly recognized aggressive driving behaviors:

-Driving over a road’s posted speed limit, whether on the interstate or in a residential community, is an aggressive driving behavior that can have deadly consequences.
-The excessive speed cuts down reaction time and lengthens stopping distances.
-In addition, the increased speed can increase the possibility of more severe injuries due to the increased force at impact.
+Driving over a road’s posted speed limit (or driving too fast for weather conditions), whether on the interstate or in a residential community, is an aggressive driving behavior that can have deadly consequences.
+Excessive speeds cut down reaction time and lengthen stopping distances.
+In addition, high speeds can increase the possibility of more severe injuries due to the increased force at impact.

 Weaving Through Traffic